ScooloV/bbpedia/docs/core_rules/rules_and_regulations.md

 ### The Coach and the Players

 Blood Bowl is a tabletop game and tabletop games are traditionally played by 'players'.
-But Blood Bowl is also a game that represents a sporting fixtture rather than a battle between rival armies.
+But Blood Bowl is also a game that represents a sporting fixture rather than a battle between rival armies.
 Whilst in other tabletop games the models might represent warriors, in Blood Bowl the models represent sports players.
 To avoid confusion, and to adhere to the theme of the game, the rules will always refer to the models as 'players' and to you, the person rolling the dice and making the decisions, as the 'coach'.
 In addition, players that belong to the same team are referred to as 'team-mates', whilst players that do not belong to their team are referred to as 'opposition players'.

 ### TAKE-BACKS AND CHANGING ONE'S MIND